adbergen/employee-management-system/README.md

 # employee-management-system

 - This is a Content Management System command-line application used for managing a company's employees using node, inquirer, and MySQL.
+The user can view all departments, roles, and employees.
+The user can also add an employee, department, and/or role.

 ---